Pinlyu3/Zebrafish-retina-GRNs/README.md

 The seurat objects with corrected expression matrix, cell annotation and UMAPs in Figure5A can be downloaded in the following link:[Datasets](https://drive.google.com/drive/folders/1N646KmKq8NAB-_nISVeIqu30YcOannvy?usp=sharing).The cell type annotations are in the "celltype" column.
 Please load the object with "readRDS" command.

+The seurat objects with corrected expression matrix, cell annotation and UMAPs in FigureS4A can be downloaded in the following link:[Datasets](https://drive.google.com/drive/folders/1N646KmKq8NAB-_nISVeIqu30YcOannvy?usp=sharing).The cell type annotations are in the "celltype" column.
+Please load the object with "readRDS" command.
+The UMAPs coordinates are in the "UMAP_1" and "UMAP_2" columns in the meta.data.

 ### System requirements

 1.The code can be run on any operating system that has R installed.
 2.ArchR (v1.0.2) and Seurat (v4.0.6) package are required to test the code.
 3.No non-standard hardware is required.